brokenhandsio/SteamPress/README.md

 * Sitemap/RSS feed - again for SEO
 * AMP endpoints for posts
 * Searching through the blog
 * Saving state when logging in - if you go to a page (e.g. edit post) but need to be logged in, it would be great if you could head back to that page once logged in.
-Also, if you have edited a post and your session expires before you post it, wouldn't it be great if it rememebered everything!
+Also, if you have edited a post and your session expires before you post it, wouldn't it be great if it remembered everything!